reald/uv-k5-firmware-custom/README.md

 1. Find out which hardware version do you have and which firmware do you need for it.
 See [compatible devices](#compatible-devices).
 1. Backup your settings!
 1. Charge battery if almost empty!
 1. Press PTT key while turning the radio on.
-This will NOT work if cable is already plugged.
+This will NOT work if the programming cable is already plugged.
 White LED on top MUST be on.
 1. Connect the programming cable NOW
 1. Run flash program which fits to your hardware version (see next sections)